nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2024/p3_deploying-the-first-app.md

 ![PostgreSQL Deployment - Step 01](img/06-postgresql-step1.png)

 The next user action that is required is to fill out the configuration parameters for the given application.
-Each application can specify configuration parameters that need to be customizable by the end-users during deployment.
+Each application can specify configuration parameters that need to be customized by the end-users during deployment.
 In the case of the PostgreSQL application these are:

 - Root password
 - Database user